A Representation Theoretic Explanation of the Borcea-Br\"and\'en Characterization

 \subsection{Evaluation Symbols}

 One way to interpret the stability properties of a given polynomial is via the stability-preservation properties of a particular type of linear operator: the evaluation map.
-That is, the map which evaluates polynomials at the point $(a:b)$ preserves strong $\{(a:b)\}$-stability.
-Further, given $\lambda \in \N_0^m$ and $(a:b) \equiv (a_1:b_1,...,a_m:b_m) \in (\CP^1)^m$, we can define the corresponding evaluation map as an element of $\Hom(V(\lambda),V(0))$ since $V(0) \cong \C$.
+That is, the map which evaluates a polynomial $p(x,y)$ at $(a,b) \neq (0,0)$ preserves strong $\{(a:b)\}$-stability, where $\{(a:b)\}$ is a subset of $\CP^1$ consisting of a single point.
+Further, given $\lambda \in \N_0^m$ and $(a,b) = (a_1,b_1,\ldots,a_m,b_m) \in \C^{2m}$ (with $(a_j,b_j) \neq 0$ for all $j$), we can define the corresponding evaluation map as an element of $\Hom(V(\lambda),V(0))$ since $V(0) \cong \C$.
 This allows us to obtain symbols for evaluation maps, and these play an important role in our linear operator characterization.